Followers

 Frederick the Great &

-War dogs came into use in ancient times.
-They were trained in combat as well as use as scouts, sentries, and trackers.
-The earliest use of war dogs in a battle recorded in classical sources was by Alyattes of Lydia against the Cimmerians around 600 BC.
-The Egyptians, Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and the Romans all used dogs in war.
-During the Middle Ages, the nobility made gifts of war dog breeding stock.
-The Spanish conquistadors brought war dogs to America.
-They used armored dogs specifically trained to kill natives.
-These dogs were a mixed breed of deerhound and mastiff with padded armor and spiked collars.
-These animals were large and fearsome.
-Aztec and Inca warriors were terrified of them (who wouldn’t be?).
-The conquistadors usually unleashed the dogs just as the enemy was just about to break.
-This led to a route that often proved more lethal than the battle.
-Ponce De Leon reportedly used a brace these large war dogs of them to put down a slave rebellion in Puerto Rico.
-In the eighteenth century, the famed Prussian king and warlord Frederick the Great used dogs as battlefield messengers.
-A celebrated dog lover, he famously is quoted: “The more I see of men, the better I like my dog."
+War dogs were used in ancient times, trained for combat as well as for roles as scouts, sentries, and trackers.
+The earliest recorded use of war dogs in battle, documented in classical sources, occurred when Alyattes of Lydia fought against the Cimmerians around 600 BC.
+The Egyptians, Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and Romans all utilized dogs in warfare.
+During the Middle Ages, the nobility gifted breeding stock of war dogs.
+The Spanish conquistadors brought war dogs to America, using armored dogs specifically trained to attack natives.
+These dogs were a mixed breed of deerhound and mastiff, recognized by their padded armor and spiked collars.
+These large, fearsome animals instilled terror in Aztec and Inca warriors (who wouldn’t be?).
+The conquistadors typically unleashed the dogs just as the enemy was about to break, leading to a rout that often proved more lethal than the battle itself.
+Ponce De Leon reportedly used a brace of these large war dogs to suppress a slave rebellion in Puerto Rico.
+In the eighteenth century, the renowned Prussian king and warlord Frederick the Great employed dogs as battlefield messengers.
+A celebrated dog lover, he is famously quoted: “The more I see of men, the better I like my dog."

 Yankee Doodle Dogs